rohit507/exam_gen/docs/quick_reference.md

   - LaTeX is giving me an error, how can I figure out where it's coming from?

+  - How do I use latex libraries?
+    - add link `tut/multi-choice/simple`

   - How do I nest questions or add sub-questions?
     - add link `tut/multi-part`